anayyadav/helm-python-web-app/README.md

 8. All configuration to be used from 'values.yml' file.

 NOTE: I have used Nodeport service type, which will run on 30005 of k8s cluster.
-I have used Liveness Probe and Readiness Probe fr health cehck.
+I have used Liveness Probe and Readiness Probe for health cehck.